Darling River

-The Darling River (Paakantyi: Baaka or Barka) is the third-longest river in Australia, measuring 1472 km from its source in northern New South Wales to its confluence with the Murray River at Wentworth, New South Wales.
-Including its longest contiguous tributaries it is 2844 km long, making it the longest river system in Australia.
+The Darling River (or River Darling; Paakantyi: Baaka or Barka), is the third-longest river in Australia, measuring 1472 km from its source in northern New South Wales to its confluence with the Murray River at Wentworth.
+Including its longest contiguous tributaries, it is 2844 km long, making it the longest river system in Australia.
 The Darling River is the outback's most famous waterway.

-The Darling is in poor health, suffering from over-allocation of its waters to irrigation, pollution from pesticide runoff, and prolonged drought.
+As of the early 2020s, the Darling is in poor health, suffering from over-allocation of its waters to irrigation, pollution from pesticide runoff, and prolonged drought.
 During drought periods in 2019 it barely flowed at all.
 The river has a high salt content and declining water quality.
 Increased rainfall in its catchment in 2010 improved its flow, but the health of the river will depend on long-term management.

 The Division of Darling, Division of Riverina-Darling, Electoral district of Darling and Electoral district of Lachlan and Lower Darling were named after the river.